tponomarenko/lab_golang_mysql/README.md

 ```

 The `id` attribute should not be passed when creating a new record.
-Otherwise all attributes are mandatory.
+Otherwise, all attributes are mandatory.

 ## Authentication

 Authentication is a process of proving the identity of a user.
 For this service, it
 is an optional feature which may be turned on or off by specifying or not specifying
 an authentication token.
-As mentioned in the **Settings section** the token may by
+As mentioned in the [Service configuration](#service-configuration)
-specified with the `AUTH_TOKEN` environment variable.
+section the token may be specified with the `AUTH_TOKEN` environment variable.

 If no token is set, the service will run in no-auth mode and will not authenticate
 requests  at all.
 Any value set to that variable will set the service to authenticate